Danim3D/Godot-3-Plugin-Project-Resolution/README.md

 - "Play on Change" will play your main project scene when you change the resolution with the plugin.
 - "Multistart" will play two instances side by side centered on the screen, this is useful for networking testing.
 This option will disable Fullscreen settings on play.
 Note with this option you can't use the stop button and will have to close each window instance.
 - "Native" will use the current resolution of your desktop.
+- "Landscape" will switch mobile resolutions using Landscape instead of Portrait.
 - Custom resolutions can be added in the list of resolutions inside the plugin.gd file.